lvntszcs/quiz_game/README.md

 a quiz game developed for exam practice

 txt-s should look like this:
-question
+This is a test question?
-answer a
+a) answer a
-answer b
+b) answer b
-answer c
+c) answer c
-answer d
+d) answer d
 correct answer